La Martinière College: Major-General Claude Martin, the founder

 Claude Martin was born on 5 January 1735 in Lyon, France.
 He came to India when he was seventeen.
 After the French influence declined in India, he served in the British East India Company and rose to the rank of Major-General.
 After taking up residence in Lucknow, he occupied an important position in the court of Nawab Shuja-ud-Daulah and later his son, Asaf-ud-Daula.

 During this period Martin accumulated a fortune of about 4,000,000 rupees.
 He built the palace of 'Constantia' and his fine house of Farud Baksh, both of which he equipped with luxuries that included a library of some 4,000 volumes written in many languages and a picture gallery containing a collection of works of art.

 Martin died in Lucknow on 13 September 1800.
 According to his will, he was buried in the vault prepared for his remains in the basement of the college in Lucknow.

 The major portion of his estate was left for the founding of three institutions, one each at Lucknow, Calcutta and his birthplace Lyon in France.
 It took 30 years to dispose of the litigation arising out of Claude Martin's will.
 Finally, as the result of a Supreme Court decision, La Martinière Schools opened in Calcutta, on 1 March 1836.

-Though his will had not mentioned any ethnic or religious restrictions on those who would be allowed to apply to the institutions of learning, the La Martinier College in Calcutta (after thirty years of litigation) only permitted European and Armenian Christians to apply.
+Though his will had not mentioned any ethnic or religious restrictions on those who would be allowed to apply to the institutions of learning, the La Martiniere College in Calcutta (after thirty years of litigation) only permitted European and Armenian Christians to apply.
 Coming about due to changing attitudes towards race among the Company administration in India, the school only permitted Indian students (of any religious denomination) to apply in 1935.